 When a compositional dependency is set to "unknown," it means the page must be regenerated during each Export to Disk publishing session and updated in the page caches after each Mirror to Server publishing session, whether it needs it or not.

-This means that you must use this tag carefully because the more pages there are that must be regenerated, the longer it takes to publish your site.
+You must use this tag carefully because the more pages that must be regenerated, the longer it takes to publish your site.